brianpatrick/cosmic-view-life/README.md

 Makefile makes it a bit easier to build datasets.
 This codebase has been developed on a mix of Windows and Windows Subsystem for Linux (WSL).
 As of August 2025, Windows is the primary development platform as OpenSpace is (basically) a Windows app.
+The Makefile may or may not work on Linux/WSL and should be considered more like "guidelines, than actual rules."

 This project uses Python and requires many packages.
 Conda is highly recommended for setting up your environment, and the `pymol.yml` file can be used to install required packages.
+That said, setting up environments can be tricky, and you may be reduced to just running the script and installing missing packages as necessary.
+The most challenging one is likely pymol (see below).

-The `Makefile` and `make.bat` files require a `Makefile.config` or `makebat_config.bat` file that contains the following important variables:
+The `Makefile` and `make.bat` files require a `Makefile.config` or `makebat_config.bat` file that contains the following important variables (here shown for WSL in the Makefile):

     OPENSPACE_CACHE := /mnt/e/git/OpenSpace-sonification/cache
     OPENSPACE_ASSET_DIR := /mnt/e/OpenSpace/user/data/assets